GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 .. option:: --source-dir DIR

-    ``DIR`` is the name of the directory containing the source archives used to build the components specified in the JSON file.
+    ``DIR`` is the name of a directory containing the source archives used to build the components specified in the JSON file.
+It may be specified any number of times and each directory will be searched in turn.

 .. option:: --sysroot DIR